 In 2007, total charitable giving topped 300 billion (source)

 Please . . .
 OH PLEASE!
 Tell me what a meager extra 139 billion would do.
 Christian stewards have received 370 BILLION dollars to do missions, spread the gospel, clothe the poor, feed the hungry, shelter the homeless, and provide ministry; and all we can do is cry about everyone tithing an extra 139 billion.
 Is 370 billion not enough?

 “”Relatively little donated money actually moves much of a distance away from the contributors,” Smith, Emerson, and Snell write.
 The money given by the people in the pews, it turns out, is largely spent on the people in the pews.
 Only about 3 percent of money donated to churches and ministries went to aiding or ministering to non-Christians.” (source)

 I have said this long before these statistics came out.
-You wonder why people struggle with selfishness?
+Do you wonder why people struggle with selfishness?
 It’s because they are following their church’s example of giving.
-As a matter of fact i said that we were “selfish” just above.
-I said that before i even read this giving statistic.
-Of course i thought our external giving came to about 13%, but it looks as if i was off by 10%.
+As a matter of fact, I said that we were “selfish” just above.
+I said that before I even read this giving statistic.
+Of course, I thought our external giving came to about 13%, but it looks as if I was off by 10%.
 We only use 3% towards practical ways of reaching the unsaved!
 Once again we spend only 3% of our budget to show the unsaved how generous our God is!